xiaoyu2er/tanstack-platforms/README.md

 This application demonstrates a subdomain-based multi-tenant architecture where:

 - Each tenant gets their own subdomain (`tenant.yourdomain.com`)
-- The middleware handles routing requests to the correct tenant
+- TanStack Start routes handle subdomain detection and tenant-specific content
 - Tenant data is stored in Redis using a `subdomain:{name}` key pattern
 - The main domain hosts the landing page and admin interface
 - Subdomains are dynamically mapped to tenant-specific content

-The middleware (`middleware.ts`) intelligently detects subdomains across various environments (local development, production, and Vercel preview deployments).
+The application intelligently detects subdomains across various environments (local development, production, and Vercel preview deployments).

 ## Deployment